JuliaAttic/QuDirac.jl/docs/inner_products.md

 immutable UndefinedInner <: AbstractInner end
 ```

-Inner products are then evaluated differently based on these types by referring to the `inner_rule` function.
-This function evaluates the inner product of two basis states given a product type and the states' labels.
+For each inner product type, a method of the `inner_rule` function is defined which evaluates the inner product of two basis states given the states' labels.
 For example, the definitions of `inner_rule` for the two types above are similar to the following:

 ```julia
 inner_rule(p::UndefinedInner, b::StateLabel, k::StateLabel) = InnerExpr(InnerProduct(p, b, k)) # lazy evaluation of inner product